 Search engine optimization is hard enough when you’re only trying to rank in one language.
 But add a few more languages to the mix?
 Well, yeah, WordPress multilingual SEO can feel a little overwhelming.

 It doesn’t have to, though.
-Multilingual SEO is really just about applying all those same SEO principles and then following some basic guidelines to make sure that each target language has the same chance to benefit from your SEO efforts and rank in Google.
+Multilingual SEO on WordPress is really just about applying all those same SEO principles and then following some basic guidelines to make sure that each target language has the same chance to benefit from your SEO efforts and rank in Google.

-In this tutorial, we’ll cover those best multilingual SEO principles so that you can have all your site’s translations ranking.
+In this tutorial, we’ll cover the best WordPress multilingual SEO principles so that you can have all your site’s translations ranking.

 You’ll still need to build some links and do some keyword research, but this guide will make sure Google can index all your content and serve up the right translation to visitors from around the world.